hyperledger-cacti/cacti/packages/cactus-plugin-ledger-connector-besu/README.md

 ## Running the tests

-To check that all has been installed correctly and that the pugin has no errors run the tests:
+To check that all has been installed correctly and that the plugin has no errors run the tests:

 * Run this command at the project's root:
 ```sh